nearground/nearground.github.io/_posts/2025-08-01-understanding-convchain.md

 ## Step 1: Read the input image and count NxN patterns.

 #### ...And also augment pattern data with rotations and reflections:

-We iterate over each pixel in the input, read N pixels ahead and above to make an NxN array (the algorithm wraps around the image if there aren't enough pixels), rotate four times and get the mirror of each pattern (thus getting eight patterns total per pixel).

 ```c#
 //for each point in the input, get eight patterns